Skip to main content

 Nightlife in Palma de Mallorca

 Portixol and Molinar are sundowner destinations, rather than big nights out.
 They are the perfect spot to enjoy a cool beer or to share a bottle of wine after a stroll along the promenade.
 Prosecco, right on the promenade, provides the perfect pit-stop.
-Travelling around the far side of the port, on the way back to Palma, you can enjoy the beach club vibe of Nassau Beach.
-For some late-night partying, hop in a taxi to Palma.
+Travelling around the far side of the port, on the way back to Palma, you can enjoy the beach club vibe, but for some late-night partying, hop in a taxi to Palma.

 Hotels in Palma de Mallorca